ilnazasaifutdinova/ConsoleApp/README.md

 # ConsoleApp – Gehtsoft Technical Assessment Report

+## Update: passed!
+You can see my work for Gehtsoft Training Program here: [JavaTrainings](https://github.com/ilnazasaifutdinova/JavaTrainings)

 ## 💻 Project Description
 This repository contains a Java console application created for the Gehtsoft Training Program entrance assignment.

 The project implements two core functionalities:

 1. **Caesar Cipher Encryption/Decryption** – Supports both Russian (including Cyrillic letters with Ё/ё) and English alphabets.
 The cipher preserves letter case and leaves non-alphabetic characters unchanged.
 Decryption can be done with a known shift or by brute-force guessing the shift value with candidate output suggestions.